 - Charging docks are sometimes sold separately

-Epson’s P60II mobile printer is a belt-wearable label and receipt printer that operates via Wi-Fi or Bluetooth connection.
+Epson’s P60II mobile printer is a belt-wearable label and receipt printer that operates via Wi-Fi or Bluetooth and for up to 46 hours on battery alone.
 You can print from iOS, Android, or Windows devices.
 It also integrates with Square and Revel POS systems.
-This printer can operate for 46 hours on battery alone, and print both labels and receipts, making it a great fit for independent service providers and solopreneur retailers.
+This printer is a great fit for independent service providers and solopreneur retailers.

-Epson’s P60II earned a 3.79 out of 5 in our scoring criteria.
-The mobility and flexibility of this printer earned high marks.
+The P60II’s mobility and flexibility earned high marks.
 It is the only option on this list that doesn’t need to be plugged into an electrical outlet to work.
-But it lost some points on price and connectivity.
+However, it lost some points due to its high price and limited connectivity.

-With a price range of $369 to $560, the cost of multiples of this printer can add up.
-And take care when you purchase as some vendors sell the power cords and charging docks separately.
-So, if you see a price that seems too good to be true, make sure the printer includes the charger.
-It also only connects via Bluetooth or Wi-Fi.
-If you need a more traditional desktop configuration, the Zebra ZD410 is a better choice.
+Priced at $369 to $663, the cost of multiples of this printer can add up.
+And take care when you purchase, as some vendors sell the power cords and charging docks separately.
+If you see a price that seems too good to be true, make sure the printer includes the charger.
+The P60II also only connects via Bluetooth or Wi-Fi.
+For a more traditional desktop configuration, the Zebra ZD410 is a better choice.

 - Print Speed: 100 mm/s